danangcrysnanto/bovine-graphs-mapping/README.md

 ### Abstract

-**Introduction**
+**Background**

-Current bovine genome reference is derived from single highly inbred Hereford cattle, which insufficiently represents sequence variants across diverse range of breeds.
-The lack of diversity in the linear genome causes reference allele bias, i.e., DNA fragments that contain reference alleles are more likely to align correctly than those containing non-reference alleles.
-Variation-aware genome graphs may address problems arising from the inadequate representation of the current references.
+The bovine reference genome is represented as a linear sequence that was created from a single animal of the Hereford cattle breed.
+Lack of diversity is a drawback of linear references that causes reference allele bias.
+High nucleotide diversity and the separation of individuals by hundreds of breeds make cattle uniquely suited to investigate the optimal composition of variation-aware references.

 **Results**

-Here we used the existing bovine reference (ARS-UCD1.2) as backbone and added sites of variation that were filtered according to dairy (Brown Swiss, Holstein) and dual-purpose (Fleckvieh, Original Braunvieh) cattle breeds to construct multi- and breed-specific genome graphs using *vg toolkit*.
-Using both simulated and real short-read data, we showed that mapping to graph genome outperform mapping to the linear genome, even when the reference bases adjusted to the most frequent allele in the population.
-However, variant prioritization is required to reach high level of accuracy (e.g., adding random and rare variants tend to compromise graph read mapping).
-Additionally, even though that the best mapping achieved with breed-specific genome graphs, mapping to the pangenome graphs with combined variants are almost as accurate.
-Finally, we showed that mapping to the informative graph genomes eliminate reference allele bias across all variant length, including long indels.
+We augment the bovine linear reference sequence (ARS-UCD1.2) with variants filtered for allele frequency in dairy (Brown Swiss, Holstein) and dual-purpose (Fleckvieh, Original Braunvieh) cattle breeds to construct breed-specific and pan-genome reference graphs using *vg toolkit*.
+We find that read mapping is more accurate to variation-aware than linear references if pre-selected variants were used for graph construction.
+Graphs that contain random variants don’t improve read mapping accuracy over the linear reference sequence.
+Breed-specific augmented graphs and pan-genome graphs enable almost similar accuracy improvements over the linear reference.
+We construct a whole-genome graph that contains the Hereford-based reference sequence and 14 million variants filtered for allele frequency in the Brown Swiss cattle breed.
+We show that our novel variation-aware reference facilitates accurate and unbiased genotyping of sequence variants.

- **Conclusion**:
+**Conclusions**

-Our results demonstrate that with careful variant prioritization, mapping to the graph genomes is superior than linear genome.
-We anticipated that construction of more comprehensive genome graphs from expanded catalogues of bovine sequence variants and multiple reference-quality assemblies across wide-range of cattle breeds may further improve mapping accuracy.
+We developed a variation-aware reference graph in an agricultural animal using a set of variants that were filtered for allele frequency: https://link.to.zenodo.
+The novel reference structure improves sequence read mapping and variant genotyping over the linear reference.
+Our work may serve as a guideline to establish variation-aware reference structures in species with high genetic diversity and many sub-populations.

 ----